 - Experience in fitness, perhaps from a physical fitness studio

-Before launching your workout programmes online, it may be beneficial to establish your reputation first.
-Social media platforms like TikTok, Instagram and YouTube will be great for getting your fitness content in front of your target audience.
+Before launching your workout programs online, it may be beneficial to establish your reputation first.
+Social media platforms like TikTok, Instagram, and YouTube will be great for getting your fitness content in front of your target audience.

 Can you sell workout plans online without being certified?